-Biggest question / hole: Without Kamara, Davies, Techera and Shea, the club will be without four of their top five goalscorers from last season.
-Waston was a constant on the back line for four-and-a-half seasons.
-Predicting a starting XI for the club is a fool's errand (one that this fool will do about two lines down).
+Biggest question / hole: Without Kamara, Alphonso Davies, Cristian Techera and Shea, the club will be without four of their top five goalscorers from last season.
+Waston was a constant on the backline for four-and-a-half seasons.
+How will the new recruitments fill their shoes?
+What formation will MDS play?
+(Still, as before, predicting a starting XI for the club is a fool's errand but this fool will continue to try anyway.)

 Rumors have it: The club are reportedly interested in re-acquiring striker Fredy Montero.

 Projected starting XI (4-3-3, right to left): GK Zac MacMath – Jake Nerwinski, Doneil Henry, Erik Godoy, Victor "PC" Giro – Jon Eric, Felipe, Hwang In-beom; Lass Bangoura, Joaquin Ardaiz, Yordy Reyna